Automotive Digital Marketing: Your First Date

-The car buying process has almost moved completely online, much like dating in 2017.
 Consumers know everything about you before they even walk through the door.
 It’s only a matter of time when buying a car is as easy as ordering take out.
 Whether you’re an OEM executive, participating dealer, marketing manager, automotive advertising agency, or digital gun-for-hire, this guide will help you better understand the automotive digital marketing landscape.
-In addition, it will provide you with information on how to get more out of your automotive digital marketing campaigns.
+In addition, it will provide you with information on how to get more out of your automotive marketing strategies.

-Part One and Two will unveil challenges and some ideas on how to approach them.
-The following articles will comprehensibly focus on each digital channel: SEM, Display, Social, Video, and SEO, to help improve ROAS and decrease friction between advertising efforts that often cannibalize each other.
+Parts Two and Three will unveil challenges and some ideas on how to approach them.
+The following articles will comprehensively focus on each digital channel: SEM, Display, Social, Video, and SEO, to help improve ROAS and decrease friction between advertising efforts that often cannibalize each other.

 She Likes Roses, Stop Buying Her Tulips